emmaerre/FinalProject2025/methodology.md

 <h4>Results and limitations</h4>

-The query returned only four instances, all of which referred to Leopold Uhlmann.
-No other members of the Uhlmann family appeared in the ArCo dataset.
+The query returned only four instances, in which no other members of the Uhlmann family appeared in the ArCo dataset besides Leopold Uhlmann.
 Consequently:

 <ul>